Adelaide Survivors Abreast

 Redkite is a lifeline for families facing childhood cancer, it provides financial assistance, emotional support and educational assistance to children with cancer and their families as well as scholarships available for specific educational goals.

-Sleep Disorders Australia (SDA) is a voluntary Not for Profit organisation that provides information and offers support to people and their families who are affected by sleep disorders throughout Australia.
-We also advocate for the needs of people with sleep disorders and raise awareness of sleep disorders and the significance they can have on the lives of those affected by them.
+SDA is a voluntary Not for Profit organisation that provides information and offers support to people and their families who are affected by sleep disorders throughout Australia.
+They also advocate for the needs of people with sleep disorders and raise awareness of sleep disorders and the significance they can have on the lives of those affected by them.

-Established in 1988, SunSmart is one of the longest running – and most successful – skin cancer prevention programs in the world.
+Established in 1988, SunSmart is one of the longest running skin cancer prevention programs in the world.
 SunSmart provide leadership and innovation in skin cancer prevention and early detection using a multi-faceted approach.
-Through long held partnerships, community programs, mass media campaigns and advocacy, the organisation support Victorians to be SunSmart, reducing skin cancer rates and saving lives.
+Through long held partnerships, community programs, campaigns and advocacy, the organisation support Victorians to be SunSmart, reducing skin cancer rates and saving lives.

 The Radiation Oncology Targeting Cancer Campaign is an initiative of the Faculty of Radiation Oncology of the Royal Australian and New Zealand College of Radiologists (RANZCR).
 The aim is to increase awareness of radiation therapy and an effective, safe and sophisticated treatment for cancer.